Learning Invariant Rules from Data for Interpretable Anomaly Detection: Experiments

 \section{Experiments}

-This section presents the detailed results for two sets of experiment designed to evaluate our proposed method.
+This section presents the detailed results for three experiments designed to evaluate the effectiveness of our proposed method.
+In the first experiment, we compare the anomaly detection performance of our method with some state-of-the-art anomaly detection models on various public benchmark datasets.
+We also demonstrate the importance of our DT-based predicate generation method by comparing its performance with other simplified predicate generation methods including KMeans and uniform interval-based.
+In the second experiment, we study the impact of key hyperparameters in our method.
+In the third experiment, we study whether the learned invariant rules can provide accurate clues for interpreting the reported anomalies.

 Before giving experimental details, we first give a brief time efficiency analysis of our method.
-The training process of our method consists of two steps: predicate generation and invariant rule mining.
+The training process of our method mainly consists of two steps: predicate generation and invariant rule mining.
 Since the predicate generation step has almost linear time complexity, the time cost during the training phase is dominated by the invariant rule mining step or the algorithm for mining frequent predicate sets with multiple minimum support thresholds to be more specific.
 The time complexity of such mining algorithms is largely impacted by the characteristics of the dataset, thus does not have a formal big $O$ style formulation.
 In our experiment, we choose CFP-growth as the mining algorithm due to its implementation simplicity and proved efficiency.
 We refer to~\cite{hu2006mining} for a more detailed efficiency analysis of the CFP-growth algorithm.
-In the detection phase, one can easily find that the time complexity is linear with the number of generated invariant rules and the process can be easily paralleled.
+In the inference phase, one can easily find that the time complexity is linear with the number of learned invariant rules, and the process can be easily paralleled.